buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 ```

-## Accessing limits details
+## Accessing limit details

 ### HTTP headers

-We provide rate limit status on response headers of each GraphQL call.
-We have 3 rate limit related headers
+The rate limit status is available in the following response headers of each GraphQL call:

 ```js
 RateLimit-Remaining: 20